PureNimble/ISEP-LAPR2/docs/sprintD/US09/01.requirements-engineering/Readme.md

 >>
 >>  **Answer:** The client can only schedule a visit to one property at a time.
 Each time the client schedules a visit, the client should specify, for each day, one or multiple time slots.
 The time slots should not overlap.
 If the client wants to visit more properties, the client should use/run again the visit scheduling feature available in the system.

+> **6 de June de 2023**
+>
+>> **Question:** When the client send a message to the agent, this should be sent directly from the client email to the agent email?
+Or should we have an agency email that will make this connection?
+Because, according to the library that our group is using, we need to have real email and password for the sender, so the email can be send successfully.
+> >
+> >**Answer:** In US9 there is no email message to be sent to the agent.
+Please check carefully the USs introduced in Sprint D and discuss your question with your teachers.

 ### 1.3.
 Acceptance Criteria